American Molosser Association

 Background: The American Bully breed was established in the 1990s with the purpose of creating the ultimate family companion.
 The American Bully was created by selective breeding of the desired traits from the American Pit Bull Terrier and the American Staffordshire Terrier.
 The American Bully also has a subtle influence of the American Bulldog, English Bulldog, Olde English Bulldogge, and Cane Corso.

-The American Bully is a short smooth coated dog.
+General Appearance: The American Bully is a short smooth coated dog.
 There breed characteristics are a compact, strong, thick set structure and build.
 They are a medium to large size dog with a heavy muscular body and blocky head.
 The head is in proportion to the body and free of exaggeration so as not to compromise breathing and/or obstruct vision.
 The American Bully should have great overall balance and proportions giving the appearance of a square body.
 The distance from the shoulders to the croup should be equal distance from the withers to the bottom of the feet.
 They should reflect a strong American Pitbull Terrier/American Staffordshire Terrier blended with other bull breeds.
 The American Bully is the ideal family companion that also excel in many various performance/working venues.

 Disqualifications: unilateral or bilateral cryptorchidism